From: Shiscillabean

 Date: 02-20-2006, 02:28 PM (7 of 7)

 Well, I finally just sewed the interfacing onto the fabric.
 It was a little bit of a hassle and I ended up trimming a lot of it off, but it worked.
 My bag is a little floppy, but should work well enough for me.
 I did make several mistakes, but it's done!!!!!
+Thanks for all the advice, I'll be watching these boards to keep on learning.
+Now I've got to make a child-sized apron for one of my daughters.
+I only have one right now and my girls are bickering over it.
+Thanks, Jeni |

 User: Shiscillabean

-Member since: 02-19-2006
+Member since: 02-19-2006 Total posts: 2 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18286.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18286.html